Jackson-Kahono/agri-plus/README.md

-# agri-plus
-Buying and selling quality farm products.

 # AgriPlus

 Bringing producers and consumers together.
 We connect farmers to the market and consumers to fresh farm produce.
+Buying and selling farm products has never been easier.

 ## Author